Chest Tube Placement (Thoracostomy) and Pleurodesis

-The chest tube is similar to a catheter.
+The chest tube is like a catheter.
 The size of the tube placed varies depending on the reason for the procedure.

-The tunneled pleural drainage catheter is similar to a kind of chest tube.
-To allow regular drainage of pleural fluid at home, a disposable bottle collection system is provided with the catheter.
+The tunneled pleural drainage catheter is a kind of chest tube.
+Your doctor will provide you with a disposable bottle collection system with the catheter to allow regular drainage of pleural fluid at home.

 How does the procedure work?